Full Circle (FireHouse album)

 Full Circle is a compilation studio album by American hard rock band, FireHouse.
 The album features re-recorded material from the band's previous releases.
 It features all original members excluding bassist Perry Richardson, and replacing him with ex-Jani Lane bassist Allen McKenzie, thus making the album the first to feature McKenzie on bass.
 It consists of 5 tracks from their debut, FireHouse, 3 tracks from their sophomore effort, Hold Your Fire 1 track from their 3rd release aptly titled, 3, 1 track from their acoustic release, Good Acoustics, and 1 track from The Best of FireHouse compilation.
 The album spawned a tour covering the United States, Japan, Thailand, Indonesia, Puerto Rico, Brazil, Peru, Korea, Portugal, and India.

+It was the band's final album to feature longtime lead vocalist C.J.
+Snare who died on April 5, 2024.